How Amazon Is Slowly Destroying My Reading Strategies

 But 4 of them were total crap.
 And while another 2 weren’t terrible, the writing was quite poor… and only a strong storyline held them together.

-Coz Amazon is slowly ERODING the reading habit.
+Coz Amazon is slowly ERODING my reading strategies.

 It started a decade ago.